frida/frida-website/_posts/2018-05-05-frida-11-0-released.markdown

 - core: plug Mach ports leaks in spawn()-logic on i/macOS (long-standing issue)

+### Changes in 11.0.3

+- core: fix crash on iPhone 8 and X caused by bad tls_base calculation on arm64

+### Changes in 11.0.4

+- python: update metadata and bump requirements

+### Changes in 11.0.5

+- core: fix compatibility issue with Electra's Tweak Injector
+- core: fix process name truncation in *enumerate_processes()* on iOS
+- java: Java.registerClass() now supports overloads
+- packaging: every new release now comes with packages for Fedora and Ubuntu

+### Changes in 11.0.6

+- python: fix dependency spec so REPL works again when installed from PyPI

+### Changes in 11.0.7

+- core: better child gating API coverage on Windows
+- python: 2.7 binaries for Linux are no longer broken when installed from PyPI

 ### EOF

 So that's about it.
 If you didn't read about the Frida 10.8 release that